Pistos/selfmarks/README.markdown

   * A server
   * Ruby
-  * Gems: ramaze m4dbi dbd-pg json hpricot
+  * Gems: ramaze m4dbi json hpricot ruby-openid

-  * Apache or nginx or the like
+Your choice of either:

+  * PostgreSQL and dbd-pg gem (recommended)
+  * SQLite3 and dbd-sqlite3 gem

+Optional:

   * A domain or subdomain
-  * PostgreSQL
+  * Apache or nginx or the like (needed for serving from port 80)
-  * memcached (optional)
+  * memcached

 ### Steps